MitchStevens/ComonadicUITalk/comonad_ui.md

 . . .

-* This usually requires a lot of type variables
+* This can require a lot of type variables

 ----